dice-group/IGUANA/docs/configuration/queries.md

 The query templates originated from WatDiv, where the placeholders are of [similar form](https://dsg.uwaterloo.ca/watdiv/basic-testing.shtml).

+Query templates and normal queries can be mixed in the same file or folder.

 An exemplary template:
 `SELECT * WHERE {?s %%var1%% ?o . ?o <http://exa.com> %%var2%%}`